About Us

 Administrative Support

-Hyrum Arnesen is finishing a DMA from the Cincinnati Conservatory of Music while working as a Visiting Assistant Professor of music at Southern Virginia University.
-He is an active soloist, collaborator, and teacher with particular research interests in Argentine piano repertoire, building strong technique, and fostering motivation in students.
+Hyrum Arnesen is a Visiting Assistant Professor of Music at Southern Virginia University where he directs the Piano Studies.
+He recently received his DMA from the Cincinnati Conservatory of Music.
+He is also an active soloist, collaborator, and teacher with particular research interests in Argentine piano repertoire, building strong technique, and fostering motivation in students.

 Administrative Support